(Author’s Note: I use “soldier” for Army, Navy, Air Force and Marines, male and female, Active, Guard and Reserve.)

 Theirs was bad, and it is they who we memorialize.

 If you want to thank the living, thank a wounded soldier, serving, or veteran.
 Theirs too was bad luck.
 Or seek out a Gold Star spouse or parent or child, for their loss is felt daily.

 And what do you want to bet, most of the living whom you thank will be humble and will shrug it off and will feel in their hearts that others deserve far more thanks.
 There is a good chance that most will sense that the thanks is offered more for the benefit of the one doing the thanking than for the soldier.
 That the one saying thanks feels good and noble about himself in the thanking, almost as if giving thanks verbally in-person puts him in brotherhood with the soldier.

-The thanks is like a painless penance.
-I take 18th century man of letters Samuel Johnson to heart in his caveat, “Every man thinks meanly of himself for not having been a soldier, or not having been at sea.”
+The thanks are like a painless penance.
+I take an 18th-century man of letters, Samuel Johnson, to heart in his caveat, “Every man thinks meanly of himself for not having been a soldier, or not having been at sea.”
 Think about it, there’s manhood and honor in being a warrior, and, with only 1.5 million of our 310 million Americans in the military, the rest, coasting in easy freedom and comfortable with full bellies, feel mildly guilty for having avoided what is etched in the DNA of all of us as man’s duty to defend the tribe against physical threats.